jasmine-tabuzo/jasmine-tabuzo.github.io/README.md

 3. Set the repository name to `[your GitHub username].github.io`
     - For example, my username is `jasmine-tabuzo`, so my repository name would be `jasmine-tabuzo.github.io`.

-### Creating a Jekyll site
+### 2. Create a Jekyll site

 > Etter's Key Principle: Format a document with a static site generator
 >
 >  As Etter describes, static sites have "speed, simplicity, portability, and security."

-4. Install Ruby by following steps 1 & 2 of these [instructions](https://jekyllrb.com/docs/installation/windows/)
+1. Install Ruby by following steps 1 & 2 of these [instructions](https://jekyllrb.com/docs/installation/windows/)
-5. Install Jekyll by following steps 3 & 4 of these [instructions](https://jekyllrb.com/docs/installation/windows/)
+2. Install Jekyll by following steps 3 & 4 of these [instructions](https://jekyllrb.com/docs/installation/windows/)
-6. Create a new Jekyll site by following [steps 2-6](https://jekyllrb.com/docs/)
+3. Create a new Jekyll site by following [steps 2-6](https://jekyllrb.com/docs/)

-### Adding your Resume to the site
+### 3. Add your Resume to the site

 > Etter's Key Principle: Use a lightweight markup language
 >